marcostolosa/ios-penetration-testing-cheat-sheet/README.md

 ### SQLite 3

-Use [SCP](#downloadupload-files-and-directories) to download database files.
-Once downloaded, open them with [DB Browser for SQLite](https://sqlitebrowser.org).
+Use [SCP](#downloadupload-files-and-directories) to download database files, and then open them using [DB Browser for SQLite](https://sqlitebrowser.org).

 To inspect the content, navigate to `Browse Data` tab, expand `Table` dropdown menu, and select the desired table.

 <p align="center"><img src="https://github.com/ivan-sincek/ios-penetration-testing-cheat-sheet/blob/main/img/sqlite.png" alt="SQLite"></p>

 <p align="center">Figure 3 - DB Browser for SQLite</p>

+---

 To inspect/edit database files on your iOS device, use [SQLite 3](#cydia-sources-and-tools); [SSH](#ssh-to-your-ios-device) to your iOS device and run the following commands: